eavonius/powerdelivery/variables.markdown

 ### Tips

 * You can write PowerShell code above the hash to generate variables at runtime.
-* You must make sure any role that expects a variable has it defined as a shared variable, or a varialbe in all environments.
+* You must ensure any role that expects a variable has it defined as a shared variable, or in all environments.

 <br />